Magnetic Impurity as a Local Probe of the U(1) Quantum Spin Liquid with Spinon Fermi Surface: Band Edge Resonance Peaks and In-gap Bound States from Spinon Chargon Binding Interaction

 where $U_{\bm{r}}>0$ is the spinon chargon binding interaction strength.
+The detailed derivation of Eq. \ref{Act_prime} can be found in Appendix \ref{App-E}.
 Since the longitudinal interaction is screened by the spinon Fermi sea, we approximate the interaction as short range and on site only.
-The spinon chargon interaction from the longitudinal component of gauge field fluctuations is detailed derived in Appendix \ref{App-E}.
+In Appendix \ref{App-E} the binding interaction strength has been estimated to be around half of the spinon band width: $U_{\bm{r}}\approx\Lambda_f$.
 The interaction between a spinon and a doublon in $S'$ is attractive so a spinon tends to get bound with a doublon to form an electronic bound state.
 On the other hand, the repulsion between a spinon and a holon in $S'$ manifests the attraction between a spinon hole and a holon, so a spinon hole tends to bind a holon to form a hole bound state.
 Around a magnetic impurity, the spinon Kondo cloud has both spinon excitations and spinon hole excitations, so in principle both an electronic state and a hole state bound to the magnetic impurity can be induced by a sufficiently large binding interaction.